 The following are provided as guidelines for Graduate School policy on the establishment and operation of Graduate Certificates.

-The length of the certificate curriculum must be a minimum of 9 graduate credit hours and should encompass no more than 15 graduate credit hours, so as to provide a minimum core content, yet be clearly distinguishable from a degree program.
+A graduate certificate must be a minimum of nine graduate credits in length, and should be fewer than 18 graduate credits, so as to provide a minimum core content, yet be clearly distinguishable from a degree program.
 The courses involved must be offered sufficiently frequently so that the student may complete the certificate in a reasonable period of time.

 Students who already are or will be enrolled in a degree program, or those who simply apply for Post baccalaureate (non-degree) status in order to complete the certificate, are eligible to apply for admission.
 However, a particular certificate curriculum may restrict admission eligibility to, for example, only those students who are or will be enrolled in a master's and/or doctoral degree program.
 Further, as with a degree program, a certificate curriculum may limit admissions so that the faculty and other resources available to the curriculum are not overwhelmed.